 - Healthy Relationships Workshop for Youth – Abbreviated Healthy Relationships workshop for youth in Junior High to build communication skills, and identify healthy vs unhealthy relationships.
 One-time workshop.

 - Understanding Anger Workshop – Workshop to identify strategies to addressing anger and improve communication.
 One-time workshop.

-- The Abundance Program is a comprehensive, supportive initiative that provides participants with the information and tools needed to build confidence to prepare for the next steps in their employment and educational journeys.
-The Abundance program is designed to meet the needs of marginalized and vulnerable individuals as they move towards economic well-being.
+- Abundance is a comprehensive, supportive initiative that provides participants with the information and tools needed to build confidence to prepare for the next steps in their employment and educational journeys.
+The Abundance Program is designed to meet the needs of marginalized and vulnerable individuals as they move towards economic well-being.
 The program provides 14 modules.
 Seven sessions focus on personal development and seven on pre-employment skill development.
-Following completion of this program, participants are placed in local workplaces to develop on the job skills and work experience, so as to ease comfortably into, and sustainably maintain, meaningful and fulfilling employment.
-This program is offered once a week, with 14 weeks in class and up to five (5) weeks on the job placement.

 - Abundance Workshops – A variety of workshops offered to both those participating in the Abundance Program, and those who are not.
 Topics vary depending on time of year offered, and available guest speakers.
 Examples include: Getting Grounded & Journaling, Healthy Relationships, DIY & Social Enterprise, and Volunteer Career Fair.
 Offered alongside Abundance Program, five (5) times per Abundance program.

 - Community Connection – Weekly drop-in of refreshments, crafts or other activities, and pro-social discussions.
 Enables persons to become familiar with us and other community members as well as developing positive hobbies and self-esteem.